 She smiled at me for the first time.
 “Why don’t I buy you coffee inside as a thank you?”

 This was it.
 The big moment to network.
 I’d helped her!
 She was already predisposed to think I was an awesome person!
 And I hadn’t even had to go to the bar!
 Time to spring into action and show what a wonderful addition I’d make to her publisher’s roster of authors!

 So here’s what I said: “Oh, no thank you.
 I don’t drink coffee.”

 Which is true.
 But a ridiculous answer, given the circumstances.

 To my credit, I quickly realized that maybe I hadn’t chosen the best response.
 Perhaps because the woman looked totally nonplussed.
 I’m guessing not too many RWA attendees turn down an offer of coffee from a publisher’s representative.

 My next gambit: “Maybe I could get a bottle of water instead?”

 And that’s the point where I wanted to throw myself under the wheels of the cab.
-Because carrying a water bottle around a conference hotel that supplies water outside each session is fucking stupid.
+Because carrying a water bottle around a conference hotel that supplies water outside each session is ridiculous.
 Oh, God.
 She had to think I was an idiot, and I hadn’t even tried to talk about my writing yet!